Second Charge Mortgage Affordability Calculator

 LTVs have a direct impact on the rates available to you - speak to a mortgage broker and find out how to get the best deal based on your ratio.

-Whole of market brokers, like those we work with, have insider knowledge and a network of industry contacts to speak to or negotiate with.
-So, whatever your circumstances, they can find you the right deal at the best rate to give you total peace of mind.
+The brokers we work with have insider knowledge and a network of industry contacts with which to speak or negotiate.
+So, whatever your circumstances, they can find the right deal at the best rate to give you total peace of mind.

 If you get in touch we can arrange for a specialist in this area of lending to contact you straight away.